Alvin-Htet/Alvin-Htet.github.io/_projects/copper_diamond_research/index.md

 - Ensured all components were compatible with existing infrastructure and manufacturable.

 ### Challenges and Solutions
-- Edge Alignment
-- Structural Integrity
-- Compatability
-- Cutter Speed and Wiring Guide
+- Consistency and Reproducibility: Noting down minute details and record actions to minimize deviation and inconsistencies.
+- Contamination Detection: Occational Checking of Contamination on electroplating area and electrolyte liquid surface.
+- Lack of Specific Equipment: Designing custom lab equipment for increased productivity.
+- Efficiency & Process Speed: Push how fast the composite can be processed by supplying more energy and testing results.

 ### Tools and Technology Used
+- 3D Modelling & Printing - Solidworks, Orca, Cura
-- Autodesk Inventor - 3D modelling, full assembly layout, technical drawings, FEA
+- Material Manufacturing - Electrodeposition, 3D Printing
+- Testing Equipment - XRD, Thermocouples
-- Hand Calculations - Sizing mechanical components
+- Software - MATLAB, Excel, Origin
-- Design Reviews - Iterative feedback and refinement